Kaltsoon/data-management-and-databases/slidev/06-grouping.md

 ## Subqueries in a SELECT statement

 - The subquery is placed inside brackets `()` and its result will be passed to the outer query
-- In a `SELECT` statement, we can nest a subquery within a:
+- In a `SELECT` statement, we can nest a subquery within:
   - `WHERE` clause as a row filter criteria to be used in the condition
   - `WHERE` clause as a correlated subquery
   - `SELECT` list as a column expression or as a part of a column expression
-  - `HAVING` clause as a group filter criteria within a GROUP BY clause
+  - `HAVING` clause as a group filter criteria within a `GROUP BY` clause
   - `FROM` clause to create a temporary derived table
   - `WITH` clause to create a temporary named result set, known as common table expression (CTE)